MOOTENS/Tools/README.md

-# tools
+# List of Tools and Resources we can use to the most of our advantage:

-> Web Components, Tools for automated content creation.
+> Web Components, Tools for automated content creation, copy paste online sites, generators, minifier, alternator, alternative, synonym, design, coding, programming, branding, marketing, business, art, technology, health.

 ---